 With so many options of canned pie filling to use, this recipe is versatile enough to cater to varied preferences!
 Easy hand-held pastries are my favorite – try these Strawberry Rhubarb Hand Pies for a delicious deep fried alternative.
+Some of our other favorite individual serving desserts include Double Chocolate Cupcakes, Kahlua Cheesecake bites, and Lunch Lady Peanut Butter Bars.

 What are Hand Pies?